zichuan-li/openwrt-mx4300/nss-kmods.md

-This release has most of kmods(kernel module) prebuilt, to use the binaries:
+This release has most of the kmods(kernel module) prebuilt, to use the binaries:

 1. Download the kmods.tar.gz in release to the router, extract and copy the content to `/www`, or use another http server.
 Adjust accordingly.
    ```